-In an average payments operations department, two to five percent of all payments, made on any particular day, resulting in an inquiry with value going up to billions of USD.
+In an average payments operations department, two to five per cent of all payments, made on any particular day, result in an inquiry with a value going up to billions of USD.

-Managing exceptions and investigations remains one of the most labor-intensive activities for a financial institution, largely because it blocks increased automation.
+Managing exceptions and investigations remains one of the most labour-intensive activities for a financial institution, largely because it blocks increased automation.
 The reason for this is the widespread use of free-format messages combined with a lack of industry rules.
-And as these are mostly manual processes, in a best-case scenario, exceptions can consume a minimum of 6 working days to resolve.
+And as these are mostly manual processes, exceptions can consume a minimum of 6 working days to resolve in a best-case scenario.

-To address this break in the payments flow, Swift has now confirmed the launch of ‘case resolution service‘, powered by SWIFT gpi, removes the strain involved in resolving exceptions and investigations.
+To address this break in the payments flow, Swift has now confirmed the launch of a ‘case resolution service‘, powered by SWIFT gpi, which removes the strain involved in resolving exceptions and investigations.

 The ‘in-flight’ cloud-based service allows for dynamic query handling between banks on the SWIFT network, enabling them to quickly resolve instances in which information is incorrect or missing in payment instructions.